 And while I think that many of the people who clicked the "Starship Interiors" link did have a closer look at the content, many of those who felt compelled to comment did not mind the actual topic.
 It seems that they took for granted that that I created those cross-section views of the ship interiors myself, although the actual source is credited beneath every single thumbnail.
 Also, several people complained "So many images, but none from the Enterprise-D?"
 They didn't even bother going one page level up to look for the TNG page.
 It appears they don't know or don't care any longer how a website such as EAS works - a real website with a navigation structure, not a blog with overall randomly selected half-baked stuff.

 A symptomatic situation on a movie or science fiction message board, in a bookmarking community or a social network is that someone mentions that starship scales in a Trek movie are inconsistent.
 Several other members, who are often surprisingly (and suspiciously) knowledgeable for self-confessed non-nerds, give their two cents on the particular scene or on scaling issues in general.
 So far the geeky stuff is still considered cool enough to be discussed.
-But then someone posts a link to EAS (or to another fan site) where the very problem is analyzed in detail.
+But then someone posts a link to EAS where the very problem is analyzed in detail.
 I really don't expect people to be grateful for my work.
 Actually, I don't mind if they find misinterpretations or errors in my research and criticize me for it, because EAS lives from continuous improvement.
 And even if they ignore the link to my site and carry on regardless, it is okay with me.
-But it happens frequently that someone starts a slur campaign against me (or against other avid fans) and several others chime in.
-A campaign in which the posters spread misinformation and lies about my site and my person.
-A campaign in which the posters insinuate I suffer from mental disorders and in which "measly basement dweller" or "sperg" (which I learned is short for "Asperger") are still among the rather harmless comments.
+But it happens frequently that someone starts a slur campaign against me and several others chime in.
+A campaign in which the posters spread lies and misinformation about my site and my person, sometimes coming from people who know me or who claim to know me.
+A campaign in which the posters insinuate I suffer from mental disorders and in which "measly basement dweller" or "sperg" (which I learned is short for "Asperger" in antisocial circles) are still among the rather harmless comments.
 In some communities it seems to be a common practice that, after a few pages of decent discussion, the participants feel an urge to bully fans who are arguably still nerdier.

 People such as those forumites are clearly only anxious to dissociate themselves from "nerds" and particularly from the worst category of nerds, the "trekkies".
-And as much as they put down the diligent and dedicated work by true fans, they themselves create nothing but hot air.
-I have no problem with people hanging around in discussion forums or social networks just for fun, but only as long as they don't do it at the expense of other people.
+And while they put down the diligent and dedicated work by true fans like me, they themselves create nothing but hot air.
+I have no problem at all with people hanging around in discussion forums or social networks just for fun, but only as long as they don't do it at the expense of other people.
 And while non-fans who ridicule "trekkies" are bad enough, there couldn't possibly be anything more hypocritical than Star Trek fans making fun of other fans.
-I know that I do have many interests besides Star Trek, a high salary and a great life anyway.
-I don't know if the same can be said about those forumites who waste their time on antisocial rants in online communities, and apparently need to reassure each other that they are cool.
-It could be they are the same ones who already bullied the four-eyes on the schoolyard.
-In any case they really need to grow up and get a life.
+Irrespective of what these people are like in real life, I find it very pitiful that they need to engage in cyberbullying to feel good.

 Wikipedia - hive of conceit?
 I like Wikipedia very much.
 It is one of the few sites that I visit almost every day, a site where I can spend hours and always discover something new.
 I consult Wikipedia very often for my research in various fields.
 I have learned a lot on subjects that I barely knew anything about before Wikipedia.
 I appreciate very much that people dedicate much of their spare time to extend the site, to keep it accurate and up-to-date.
 But I find it worrying that at least in one of the fields where I am an expert Wikipedia turns out to be inaccurate, inconsequential and self-important.